Vogelwarte/SnowfinchWire.BroodAnalyzer/README.md

 Estimation of size and age of Eurasian Snowfinch broods based on audio recordings

+## Installation

+Run the script _install.ps1_ with PowerShell in order to install all the dependencies.

 ## Classification

 In order to run predictions, use `classify.py` script placed in the project root directory.
 The script accepts a